Quickstart for Developers

 3-2.
 Call the Web3 Data API

-This example uses the getTokensOwnedByAccount method to query the USDC and USDT token balances held by a specific account on Ethereum Mainnet.
-The contractAddresses parameter takes both stablecoin contract addresses to retrieve only the relevant assets in a single call.
-Web3 Data API uses REST and returns indexed data in a structured format — unlike Node API, which requires assembling raw responses — making it well suited for building asset screens or backend query features.
+The getTokensOwnedByAccount method queries the USDC and USDT token balances held by a specific account on Ethereum Mainnet.
+This example passes both stablecoin contract addresses in the contractAddresses parameter to retrieve only the target assets.
+Web3 Data API uses REST, and unlike Node API — where you assemble raw responses yourself — it returns indexed data in a structured format, making it well-suited for building asset screens or backend query features.

 curl -X POST 'https://web3.nodit.io/v1/ethereum/mainnet/token/getTokensOwnedByAccount' \-H 'Content-Type: application/json' \-H 'Accept: application/json' \-H 'X-API-KEY: nodit-demo' \-d '{"accountAddress": "0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045","contractAddresses": ["0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48", "0xdAC17F958D2ee523a2206206994597C13D831ec7"],"page": 1,"rpp": 10}'